 - Ride the full 12-mile path for varied waterfront vistas and gentle terrain.

-- Pack a picnic and claim a sunny spot among playgrounds and picnic tables.
+- Pack a picnic and claim a sunny spot near playgrounds and picnic tables.

-- Fly a kite at Tecolote Shores or let your dog run where allowed.
+- Fly a kite at Tecolote Shores or let your dog run where the park allows.

 Sunset Cliffs and Coastal Views

-From the wide, sunny loops of Mission Bay, head west where the coastline gets wilder and the ocean grabs your attention.
-You’ll find Sunset Cliffs Natural Park — rugged cliffs, hidden beaches, and a walking path that frees you from the city’s pace.
-Walk the rim at your own speed, frame bold photos, and listen as waves shape the shore.
-Scout sea caves and rock arches, spot seabirds wheeling and sea lions hauling out, and stake a place at the end of Pacific Avenue for a sunset that changes how you breathe.
+From the wide, sunny loops of Mission Bay, head west where the coastline gets wilder and the ocean demands your full attention.
+Sunset Cliffs Natural Park offers rugged cliffs, hidden beaches, and a walking path that pulls you free of the city’s pace.
+Walk the rim at your own speed, frame bold photos, and listen as waves carve the shore.
+Scout sea caves and rock arches, spot seabirds wheeling overhead and sea lions hauling out, and stake out a place at the end of Pacific Avenue for a sunset that changes how you breathe.

 | What to do | Tip |